MadMando/mcp-autonomous-analyst/README.md

 | 🤖 **scikit-learn**        | Outlier detection and machine learning         | [scikit-learn/scikit-learn](https://github.com/scikit-learn/scikit-learn) |

 > 💡 If you use this project, please consider starring or contributing to the upstream tools that make it possible.

+This repo was created with the assistance of a local rag-llm using llama3.2:1b